NTU-CSIE-DSA/hw2-Dungeons/README.md

     return t;
 }

-// Though named as updatemx(), it is simply popping along long the element less than v,
+// Though named as updatemx(), it is simply popping all the element less than v,
 // and pushing the new element to the end of deque. void updatemx(int i, int c, long long v){
     // The popping part.
 Although this may appears O(N), the total count of popping is bounded to the elements pushed